Florida Asset Protection & Estate Planning Blog

 Generally,

-• a life insurance policy, annuity or individual retirement account that is payable to a specific beneficiary is not a probate asset, but a policy payable to the decedent's estate is a probate asset;
+• a life insurance policy, annuity or individual retirement account (IRA) that is payable to a specific beneficiary is not a probate asset, but a policy payable to the decedent's probate estate is a Florida probate asset;

-• real estate titled in the sole name of the decedent or as a tenant in common with another person, is a probate asset (unless it is homestead) but real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a probate asset;
+• real estate titled in the sole individual name of the decedent or as a tenant in common with another person, is a Florida probate asset (unless it is exempt Florida homestead) but Florida real estate held as joint tenants with rights of survivorship or as tenants by the entirety is not a Florida probate asset;

-• property owned by husband and wife as tenants by the entirety is not a probate asset on the death of the first spouse to die, but goes automatically to the surviving spouse.
+• property owned by husband and wife as tenants by the entirety is not a Florida probate asset on the death of the first spouse to die, but transfers automatically to the surviving spouse upon the death of the first spouse to die.

-This list is not exclusive but is intended to be illustrative.
+This list is not exclusive but is intended to be illustrative of the types of assets that are not probate assets.

 Probate is necessary in

-A will is a writing, signed by the decedent and witnesses, which meets formal requirements set forth by
+A last will and testament is a writing, signed by the decedent and witnesses, which meets formal requirements set forth by

-To the extent a will properly devises probate assets and designates a personal representative, the will controls over the automatic provisions set forth under
+To the extent a last will and testament properly devises probate assets and designates a personal representative of the Florida probate estate, the last will controls over the automatic provisions set forth under

 Contrary to the belief of some, the decedent’s probate assets are not turned over to the State of

 • Surviving Spouse and No Lineal Descendants.
-If there is a surviving spouse and no lineal descendants, the surviving spouse takes all.
+If there is a surviving spouse and no lineal descendants, the surviving spouse takes all of the Florida probate estate assets.

 • Surviving spouse and lineal descendants.

-1. If there is a surviving spouse and one or more lineal descendants (with the lineal descendants all being the lineal descendants of the surviving spouse as well as the decedent), the surviving spouse receives the first $60,000 of the probate estate plus one-half of the rest of the probate estate, and the lineal descendants share the remaining half.
+1. If there is a surviving spouse and one or more lineal descendants (with the lineal descendants are all the lineal descendants of the surviving spouse as well as the decedent), the surviving spouse receives the first $60,000 of the probate estate plus one-half of the rest of the Florida probate estate, and the lineal descendants share the remaining half of the Florida probate estate.

-2. If there is a surviving spouse and one or more lineal descendants (one or more of which lineal descendants are not also lineal descendants of the surviving spouse), the surviving spouse receives one-half of the probate assets and the lineal descendants share the remaining half.
+2. If there is a surviving spouse and one or more lineal descendants (one or more of which lineal descendants are not also lineal descendants of the surviving spouse), the surviving spouse receives one-half of the Florida probate assets and the lineal descendants share the remaining half of the Florida probate estate.

 • Exceptions to Above.
-The above provisions are subject to certain exceptions for homestead property, exempt personal property, and a statutory allowance to the surviving spouse and any lineal descendants or ascendants the decedent supported.
-Regarding homestead, if titled in the decedent's name alone, the surviving spouse receives a life estate in the homestead, with the lineal descendants of the deceased spouse receiving the homestead property upon the death of the surviving spouse.
-If there are no lineal descendants, the surviving spouse receives full ownership of the homestead outright.
+The above provisions are subject to certain exceptions for Florida exempt homestead property, Florida exempt personal property, and a Florida statutory family allowance to the surviving spouse and any lineal descendants or ascendants who the decedent supported.
+Regarding Florida exempt homestead, if titled in the decedent's name alone, the surviving spouse receives a life estate in the Florida exempt homestead, with the lineal descendants of the deceased spouse receiving the Florida homestead property upon the death of the surviving spouse.
+If there are no lineal descendants, the surviving spouse receives full ownership of the exempt Florida homestead outright.
+(Back to the Top of Florida Probate FAQs)

-6. WHO IS INVOLVED IN THE PROBATE PROCESS?
+6. WHO IS INVOLVED IN THE FLORIDA PROBATE PROCESS?

-• Circuit Court (acting through a Circuit Court Judge, See Question 8).
+• Circuit Court (acting through a Circuit Court Probate Judge, See Question 8) in Hillsborough County, or the county in which the decedent was residing at the time of death.

 • Florida Department of Revenue (See Question 15).

-• Surviving Spouse and Children (See Question 16).
+• Surviving Spouse and Children (See Question 16), or other heirs who may have an inheritance from the decedent.

-Probate papers are filed with the Clerk of the Circuit Court, usually for the county where the decedent lived.
-A filing fee must be paid to the clerk to commence the probate administration.
-The clerk assigns a file number and maintains a docket sheet which lists all papers filed with the clerk for that probate administration.
+Probate papers are filed with the Clerk of the Circuit Court, Hillsborough County, in the probate court division, or in the county where the decedent lived.
+A probate filing fee must be paid to the probate clerk to commence the Florida probate administration.
+The probate clerk assigns a file number and maintains a docket sheet which lists all probate papers filed with the probate clerk for that probate estate administration.
+The probate clerk of court for Hillsborough County, Tampa, Florida, is located at: 801 East Twiggs Street, Tampa, FL 33602-3554, (813) 276-8100

-A Circuit Court Judge presides over probate proceedings.
-The judge appoints the personal representative and issues "letters of administration," also referred to simply as "letters."
-This document shows to the world the authority of the personal representative to act.
-The Judge also holds hearings when necessary and resolves all questions raised during the administration of the estate by entering written directions called "orders."
+A Circuit Court Judge , or probate judge, presides over Florida probate proceedings.
+The Florida probate judge appoints the personal representative and issues "letters of administration," also referred to simply as "letters."
+This probate form document shows to the world the authority of the personal representative to act on behalf of the Florida probate estate.
+The probate Judge also holds hearings when necessary and resolves all questions raised during the administration of the probate estate by entering written directions called "orders."

 The personal representative is the person, bank or trust company appointed by the